atimpone/aws-foundation-journey/1-dev-environments/2-8-manage-and-monitor-aws-environment.md

 Beyond these capabilities that are already in place, you should plan on performing the following tasks:

+***Ensure the all of the following responsibiities are action oriented, actionable tasks that security admins and the organization at large will find to be the bare minimum ongoing regular tasks for security administrators.***

+***Need to refactor the following bulleted list into the content following this list***

 * Responding to alerts from AWS Control Tower guardrails and other AWS platform monitoring services.
 * Onboarding and deprovisioning users and groups via AWS SSO.
 * Modifying access permissions via AWS SSO Permission Sets.
 * Performing periodic audits of your AWS security configuration.
     * Although some of the detective guardrails deployed through AWS Control Tower help continuously monitor and audit aspects of your AWS environment, it’s a best practice to periodically audit your security configuration to make sure that it meets your current business needs.
 See AWS [Security Audit Guidelines](https://docs.aws.amazon.com/general/latest/gr/aws-security-audit-guide.html) for best practices.

 ### 1. Review and Enable Foundational Security Services